marcelocho/Ifr/src/config/description.md

   to music performances like the Japanese koto, or simply exchanging stories about everyday life in different countries.
 These events create a welcoming space to celebrate diversity and deepen mutual understanding.
-friendship: Beyond formal events and programs, the International Friendship Room is also a place where genuine connections are made.
+special: Beyond formal events and programs, the International Friendship Room is also a place where genuine connections are made.
 Special Moments highlight the casual side of student life—sharing meals, laughing together, and building friendships that often extend beyond campus.
 These are the